Skip to Content

 As such, many homeowners opt to hire a professional for the job which definitely cuts down on the risks associated with taking on a big DIY project as well as equipment costs but does add to the overall cost of labor for the project.

 • Need specialized paint: Painting a concrete floor necessitates the use of specialized paint.
-If the other conditions are good, most so-called porch-and-floor paints will work, but it’s preferable to opt for a particular concrete-floor paint.
+If the other conditions are good, most so-called porch-and-floor paints will work, but it’s preferable to opt for a particular concrete-floor paint for long-term durability.

-• Can create noxious fumes: In addition, since painting a basement floor is often a job done with epoxy paint, you have to consider the fact that this will create a lot of fumes as you work.
+• Can create noxious fumes: In addition, since painting floors is often a job done with epoxy paint, you have to consider the fact that this will create a lot of fumes as you work.
 This can particularly pose a challenge if you have a basement that isn’t well-ventilated.

-As long as you make sure that the paint job turns out well, though, you aren’t going to run into many problems maintaining most painted basement floors.
+As long as you make sure that the paint job turns out well, you aren’t run into many problems maintaining most painted basement floors.

 In most basements, the floor is made of cement or concrete.
 For this type of flooring as a DIY project, the average cost to paint a basement floor is about $1.45 to $3 per square foot.

-For the total cost, you can multiply this average by the square footage of your own basement.
-This cost is for the materials themselves and can vary depending on the exact paint you choose.
+For the total cost, you can multiply this average by the square footage of your own floor plan.
+This cost is for the materials themselves and can vary depending on your chosen paint.

 Water-based paint costs about $30-50 per gallon, whereas solvent-based or 100% solid epoxy paint costs between $60 and $200 per gallon.
 Contractors may charge by the hour or by the square foot for labor.